 Finding 11: Significant delays in data request fulfilment and data quality issues adversely impacted the timeliness of this study and its ability to inform the planning process.

 The study submitted its initial data request to the Companies in August 2020.
+The study also submitted a updated data request in January 2021 following a data-focused call between the study and Companies.
 It took until February 2022 and more than 200 data request related communications for the Companies to provide the data necessary to complete the process, impact, and customer profiling tasks scoped for this study.
 The significant delay fulfilling the study’s data requests had a commensurate impact on the study’s timeline and budget.
 There is always a lag between evaluated participation cohorts and evaluation reports, especially when using a billing analysis that requires at least a full year of post-participation data, but the delays in data request fulfillment resulted in the difference between the evaluated HES & HES-IE cohort (2019) and the study completion (2023) being much greater than planned.

 In addition to these delays, the study encountered issues with the data itself including, but not limited to multiple and inconsistent unique customer identifiers, masked account numbers, incomplete measure details, disparate data structures, and a lack of data dictionaries.
-Collectively, these data issues limited the study’s ability to provide greater visibility into some findings.
+In general, the study encountered more issues in the collection and processing of UI data relative to Eversource.
+Collectively, these data issues across both companies limited the study’s ability to provide greater visibility into some findings.
 The data issues encountered as part of this study are described in greater detail in Appendix G.

 Recommendations Related to Finding 11: Improving data delivery that undermine timeliness of the evaluation work.